westerlin/mastermind/README.md

 ### Simple Mastermind Game ###

-Little Python game based on Thinker.
+Little Python game based on Tkinter.

 You have to guess the code which is composed of four different colours taken from a total of eight colours.